jrgolz/github.io/index.md

 ('True', tensor(1), tensor([1.8352e-05, 9.9998e-01]))
 ```

 It worked!
-If you recall from above, False = blue spruce and True = Torrey Pine.
+If you recall from above, True = Torrey Pine.
 Fast forward to the GUI for the production site:

 ```
 def on_click_classify(change):